 Once a research team’s application is approved, each participating faculty member in a team will be allocated $500 and the total amount ($500 x number of faculty) will be transferred to the team leader for management.
 Faculty members may join multiple teams, but they will still receive $500 per individual, to be divided among all the teams they join.

-Applications for pre-seed funding require a name for the team, a brief description of its intended research focus, a visual representation or image of the research, and a list of current team members.
+Applications for pre-seed funding require a name for the team, team lead and member names and their units, a brief description of its intended research focus, a visual representation or image of the research, and a list of current team members.
 This information will be used to represent the team projects on the program website.